 Are you going through “The Change?”
-Menopause can mean a whole new world!
-Hot flushes, new weight in new places, mood swings and more.
-It’s a lot to take in!
+Hot flushes, new weight in new places, mood swings and more… It's a lot to take in.
 One big difference you may be experiencing is a sensitive or overactive bladder.
-You’re not alone!
-Urinary incontinence is a really common issue for menopausal women.
+Urinary incontinence can be an issue for menopausal women, but the good news is you don’t have to suffer in silence and there’s lots of help available.

 Never Lose Hope!

-What’s most important to know is that urinary incontinence can be cured, treated or at least better managed.
+However, it’s important to understand that urinary incontinence isn’t something you ‘just have to put up with’.
+As Dr Sarah Jarvis says “Menopause used to be the start of an inevitable decline into old age – but no more!”
+Urinary incontinence can be cured, treated or at least better managed.
 What you don’t want to do is ignore the problem, as it rarely goes away on its own and may even get worse over time.

 Instead, educate yourself about why you may be experiencing bladder leaks and how they are connected to your menopause symptoms.
 Here are the symptoms, some reasons why they occur, and what you can do about bladder leaks.